-We value the importance of forming strong partnerships with parents to enhance our understanding of how each child learns and how best to cater for their individual needs.
+We form strong partnerships with parents to enhance our understanding of how each child learns and how best to cater for their individual needs.
 This three-way partnership ensures consistency in messages and is a vital means of supporting students in all aspects of their educational journey.

 This culture of excellence is nurtured throughout the K-12 school experience, where the range of opportunities for extended learning and self-expression ensures every student can participate in the academic, sporting, cultural and spiritual programs to their fullest potential, through to the conclusion of their Higher School Certificate.

-We believe that the social, physical, emotional, and spiritual development of students is vital to the educative process and to a balanced approach to education.
+We believe that social, physical, emotional, and spiritual development is vital to the balanced approach to education.
 The Junior School delivers life-skills training through its Social Skills, Personal Development and Chapel Programs to enable our students to develop personal confidence, interpersonal skills, conflict resolution, and emotional resilience.

 Mentoring programs between Junior School and Senior School cohorts begins in Year 5 and progresses through to Year 12, ensuring that support, communication and community building is a continuous journey.

-Students enjoy learning within a well resourced environment, using iPads, laptops Chromebooks (or via a BYOD Program in Senior School), and computer laboratories throughout their day.
-Students across the College can participate in weekly music classes, pursue music through private lesson or join one of the many music groups, ensembles, performance groups which entertain the College and the community.
+Students enjoy learning within a well resourced environment, using iPads, laptops Chromebooks (or via a BYOD Program in Senior School) throughout their day.
+Students across the College can participate in weekly music classes, pursue music through private lesson or join one of the many music groups, ensembles, or performance groups which entertain the College and the community.